rrohm/fx-unit/README.md

 + test early
 + write tests with at most no overhead
 + no complex dependencies
-+ no dependencies in the application, at any time!
++ no dependencies in the application, at any time.
++ a minimum of dependencies for testing, currently none.

 ## Current State of the Project